MeltingShoe/iVenus/README.md

 Execute python code directly from inside Apple Notes!

 ### Install
 Just import the installation shortcut below and run it!
 It will clone the repo and import another shortcut called "Run iVenus Scratchpad".

 If you have iOS 18 I recommend adding that shortcut to your control center.

+**NOTE: If you don't get a prompt to import `Run iVenus Scratchpad` just run the install shortcut again**

 ### Usage
 Tag any note with the `#python` tag then write blocks of code enclosed with triple backticks `` ``` ``